ItsDrike/itsdrike.com/content/posts/software-licenses.md

 So just be aware what signing a CLA really means and that after you do so, you've given that company the rights to do absolutely anything with your code, no matter the initial license that code was released under.

-This is also why it is very common for employees to have a clause in their contract that states that all of the work they do while inside of that building, or while using the companies computers, or while contributing to company-owned source code, by signing it you as an owner of whatever creative work you create that meets these criteria sign over the copyright you automatically gained as it's owner to that company, therefore giving them the rights to be the sole owners of all of the source-code (and other things) maintained by them even though it wasn't written by them.
-This is basically a CLA, except it's usually way more involved, i.e. not just including the work you submit to companies projects, but also personal work, if you worked on it on their machines/in their building/...
+It is also very common for employees with a clause in their contract that states that all of the work they do while inside of that building/while using the companies computers/while contributing to company-owned source code/..., you as an owner of that creative work you made assign the copyright which you automatically gained to that company, therefore making it the sole owner of all of the source-code (and other things) maintained by them even though it wasn't written by them.

+This is basically a CLA, except it's usually way more invasive, i.e. it doesn't just apply to the work you submit to companies projects, but also personal work, if you worked on it on their machines/in their building/...
 This is often the reason why many people who developed their own projects which grew a bit bigger got legally transferred over to some company they once worked in, just because they wrote even just a single line of that project on that companies computer, immediately giving your copyright to that project over to that company.
 So be careful to inspect the terms of your contract when getting a job as a programmer, and make sure if you're working on some personal project to not do so while on the job.

 ### Developer Certificate of Origin